MarekSzadkowski/Fixed-Assets-Register/README.md

 register.models.py, line 22: COMMITTEE - it is defined but not used anywhere - its usability is questionable ATM.

-If you happen to find a bug please fil free to file it through Issue button above.
+If you happen to find a bug please feel free to file it through Issue button above.

 ### Tweaking the program